-Part-year tax returns are usually prepared based on your total income from all states, then your tax liability is pro-rated based on how much income you made in each location.
+Part-year tax returns are usually prepared based on your total income from all states, and then your tax liability is prorated based on how much income you made in each location.

 The W-2 will show the total amount that your company paid you, so you'll have to split the income between the states on your own.
 You can do this in two ways.

 Option 1: Allocate Based on How Long You Lived in Each State

 You can allocate your income to each state based on the number of weeks or months you lived there if your income is relatively the same every month.
 For example, you might have worked 11 months of the year, taking one month off between jobs.
 You moved to your new state and started working there in early June.
 This means you would have spent about seven of 11 months working in your new state.

 You would use the 7/11 fraction to allocate your income to the new state.
 The remaining income would go to your old state.
-You could use weeks instead to allocate your income for more accuracy.
+You could use weeks instead to allocate your income with more accuracy.

 Option 2: Use Payroll Information from Your Employer

-If you're using the pay stub method to divide income between states, be sure it's from a pay period that ended right around the time of your move if you’re using a paystub.
+If you're using the pay stub method to divide income between states, be sure it's from a pay period that ended right around the time of your move.
 This should tell you almost exactly how much you earned from that job.

 Earned income derives from wages, salaries, and tips, while unearned income comes from non-employment sources.
 Some examples of unearned income include interest, dividends, some Social Security benefits, and capital gains.